-Nothing could equal the joy which appeared in the boy's countenance at receiving this present, excepting what Tommy himself felt the first time at the idea of doing a generous and grateful action.
-He strutted away without waiting for the little boy's acknowledgments, and happening to meet Mr. Barlow, as he was returning home, told him, with an air of exultation, what he had done.
-Mr. Barlow coldly answered, "You have done very well in giving the little boy clothes, because they are your own: but what right have you to give away my loaf of bread without asking my consent?"
-T. Why, Sir, I did it because the little boy said he was very hungry, and had seven brothers and sisters, and that his father was ill, and could not work.
-Mr. B. This is a very good reason why you should give them what belongs to yourself; but not why you should give away what is another's.
-What would you say, if Harry were to give away all your clothes without asking your leave?
-T. I should not like it at all; and I will not give away your things any more without asking your leave.
-"You will do well;" said Mr. Barlow; and here is a little story you may read upon this very subject.
+Tommy did not wait for the little boy's acknowledgment, but hastened away and told Mr Barlow, with an air of exultation, what he had done.

+Mr Barlow coolly answered, "You have done well in giving the little boy clothes, because they are your own; but what right have you to give away my loaf of bread without asking my consent?"
+Tommy.-Why, sir, I did it because the little boy said he was very hungry, and had seven brothers and sisters, and that his father was ill, and could not work.
+Mr B.-This is a very good reason why you should give them what belongs to yourself, but not why you should give them what is another's.
+What would you say if Harry were to give away all your clothes, without asking your leave?"
+T.-I should not like it at all; and I will not give away your things any more without asking your leave.
+"You will do well," said Mr Barlow; and here is a little story you may read upon this very subject:-